 Central Washington Days on Market

-❱ The average time it took to sell a home in Central Washington in the third quarter was 37 days.
+❱ The average time it took to sell a home in Central Washington in the third quarter of 2023 was 47 days.

-❱ During third quarter, it took five more days to sell a home in Central Washington than it did a year ago.
+❱ It took ten more days to sell a home in Central Washington than it did during the third quarter of 2022.

-❱ On average, it took five more days to sell a home in the third quarter than it did in the second quarter of this year.
+❱ On average, it took six fewer days to sell a home in the third quarter of 2023 than it did in the second.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.